Skip to content

 It’s likely that job seekers are firing off a multitude of applications in one go.
 It’s a numbers game, after all.
 You’ll therefore need to make your application process as straightforward as possible to avoid potential candidates dropping out along the way.
 This will also avoid damage to your reputation.

 Using an Applicant Tracking System (ATS) can do just this.
 With an ATS, you can create personalised application forms or pipeline steps.
 The entire process is automated so that all candidates, whether they’re disqualified or successful new hires, receive a response.
-This way, you avoid damage to your employer reputation.
+This way, you provide a premium recruitment experience and show candidates that you care about the effort they took in order to apply.
+Ultimately, Factorial‘s ATS software will simplify the recruitment period so you can move on to onboarding your new hires.

-✅Try Factorial’s ATS for free with our 14 day trial, alongside all of our digital HR tools.
+✅ Try Factorial’s ATS for free with our 7 day trial, alongside all of our digital HR tools.
+In the meantime, watch our video showcasing the features of our ATS.